Charlie Munger on finding one’s special advantages

 My own understanding is that there are activities where feedback is faster and easier to get than others.
 Munger himself needed 13 years figure out that investing was the thing that he liked and was good at.
 To be fair, there have been hardships in his family life that have certainly delayed him.
 Nevertheless, if he were not born in the same town as Buffett, it could had taken him longer.

-In Daily Journal’s 2021 AGM, Charlie was asked a follow-up question about greatness in chess and investing:
+In the 2021 Daily Journal AGM, Charlie was asked a follow-up question about greatness in chess and investing.
+To Munger, best-in-the-world greatness is both born and practiced from young ages:

 Question: I enjoyed your Caltech interview and wanted you to elaborate and provide more insights on your point of great investors and great chess players.
 How are they similar or different?
 Have you seen the television show Queen’s Gambit on Netflix?